16 Cheap Emergency Essentials You Don't Want To Be Without

 Any emergency kit requires a supply of food that can be stored without refrigeration and eaten without cooking or preparation.
 Many ordinary canned heat-and-serve foods, such as baked beans, pasta, and stews, also double as emergency rations.
 They can safely be eaten cold, although they won't taste as good.
 Store at least one manually operated can opener with the food supply -- and keep an eye on expiration dates.
 Other inexpensive food possibilities include crackers and no-refrigeration sandwich fillings such as peanut butter, honey, and single-serving jams and jellies; canned fruit or fruit cups; pudding cups; trail mix; raisins and other dried fruits; fruit leather; granola or energy bars; summer sausages; and meat jerky.

 A barbecue grill or wood- or gas-powered camp stove can cook and heat foods outdoors.
 But never, under any circumstances, use such items inside a house, garage, or any other building.
 Even with all windows wide open, there's a deadly risk of toxic, suffocating fumes filling the space.
 In case outdoor cooking is not possible, keep a supply of ethanol gel cans (used for chafing dishes).
 These do not generate enough heat for true cooking or boiling water, but they usually are sufficient to heat canned items.
 (Find the best barbecue grills under $300.)

-Minimum recommendations call for a gallon of water per person per day, although people who live in hot climates or are prone to excessive perspiration might need more.
+Minimum recommendations call for a gallon of water per person per day, although people who live in hot climates or are prone to excessive perspiration need more.
 Empty plastic soda or juice bottles can be washed and re-used to store tap water.
 Do not use milk jugs or dairy containers for this purpose, because it's impossible to know for sure that washing has removed all traces of milk proteins.

 Water alone is sufficient to prevent dehydration and maintain good health, but drinking nothing but lukewarm water gets monotonous after a while.
 Consider stocking powdered drink mix and shelf-stable liquids, including single-serve milk and juice boxes.
 Choose drinks sold in cardboard boxes or plastic bottles rather than breakable glass.
 (There are also many foods that help you stay hydrated.)